JakeSteam/blog-personal/_posts/2023-05-04-chase-bank-uk-review.md

 ## Conclusion

-Overall, the account is *almost* exactly what I want, with by far the biggest drawback being the inability to easily switch to it.
+Overall, the account is *almost* exactly what I want, with by far the biggest drawback being the ~~inability to easily switch to it~~ (now part of CASS).
 This, plus the inability to make international payments means having an additional current account is still a good idea just in case.

 Still, if your current account is earning pretty much nothing in terms of interest / cashback / linked savings, it's a no-brainer to switch in my opinion.
 Hopefully Chase's high financial benefits will prompt less digital banks to improve their offerings.